nitaybz/homebridge-sensibo-ac/README.md

 ### Auto & Fan speeds

 Fan speed steps are determined by the steps you have available in the Sensibo app.
 Since HomeKit control over fan speed is with a slider between 0-100, the plugin converts the steps you have in the Sensibo app to values between 1 to 100, when 100 is highest and 1 is lowest.
 If "AUTO" speed is available in your setup, setting the fan speed to 0, will set the unit to "AUTO" speed.

-### Disable AUTO mode

-To disable an AC's AUTO mode, add `"disableAuto": true` to your config.

 ### Horizontal Swing